 How to overcome the challenges in your strategy?

-To address the first challenge which i was mentioned earlier (Connections which exists inbetween microservices) performing an integration testing is vital.
-Here I should highlight that it’s a very important and plays a big role in your overall test suite.
+To address the first challenge which I was mentioned earlier (Connections which exists between microservices) performing an integration testing is vital.
+Here I should highlight that it’s very important and plays a big role in your overall test suite.
 You should find a way in your test suite to figure out to test the connections.
 It can be a manual test (front-end) or an API test.
-Understanding the dependencies are crucial.
-And in integration testing i would say API testing is more efficient.
+Understanding the dependencies is crucial.
+And in integration testing, I would say API testing is more efficient.
 Here too you should clarify two things.
-Microservices and APIs (end points).
+Microservices and APIs (endpoints).

 A particular microservice may have one or more endpoints based on the design.
-Or may be there may not any endpoints connected at all.
-Such a microservice should have a dependency to another microservice and the later should have one or more endpoints.
-Sometimes there can be a dependency chain i would say.
+Or maybe there may not any endpoints connected at all.
+Such a microservice should have a dependency on another microservice and the later should have one or more endpoints.
+Sometimes there can be a dependency chain I would say.
 When planning your API testing you should know the microservices tasks and their dependency (if any).
 This is something you may not face in a monolithic architecture where such design may not exist.
 When we say ‘Integration Testing’, various people say various terms.
 But what you need to know is to cover the integration among microservices.
-We can call this a system integration testing as well.
-Whatever the name says make sure to achieve the coverage.
+We can call this system integration testing as well.
+Whatever the name says, make sure to achieve the coverage.

 The second challenge I mentioned, different technologies each microservice used is something may not always happen.
 But you should be prepared.
 You need to understand the complete microservice architecture and their database connections and external communications with other microservices.
 Knowing one microservice doesn’t mean you understood the architecture.
 So your API testing and test data preparation may get vary if two microservices in the same system use two different technologies.
-For an example one microservice may use SQL and other use an open source database technology.
+For example, one microservice may use SQL and others use an open-source database technology.
 So you need to figure out how you should design and execute these test cases which is vital and will save lots of time during the test execution.

-So, the conclusion is that the classic thinking of integration testing is not part of QA is somewhat not applicable here.
+The conclusion is that the classic thinking of integration testing is not part of QA is somewhat not applicable here.
 You have to consider integration testing while doing system testing we called it system integration testing.
 Then the E2E testing is critical.
-As highlighted before main reason I would say that is because microservices having external connection.
-And you need to think about different technologies which involved in the architecture as well.
+As highlighted before, the main reason I would say that is because microservices having an external connection.
+And you need to think about different technologies which involved in architecture as well.
 There’s a strong possibility that you might deal with multiple technologies.

-Test design phase is vital.
+The test design phase is vital.
 You need to plan your test suite carefully.
 And involving QA in architecture discussions during the design phase is crucial.
-And please make sure to setup your test environment as same as in production which is very important here as well.
+And please make sure to prepare your test environment as same as in production which is very important here as well.

 The trend is towards microservices architecture especially when we are talking about web applications.
 So hope you have taken all that I have mentioned.
 And keep this architecture in mind because sooner am repeating, you might get crossed if not already…